 This is the fourth chapter in the #PackYourBag series.
 With the six items in our “backpack,” we’re giving you tools to help fund your classroom.

 In the fourth chapter of our #PackYourBag series, we’re using Art Supplies to talk about getting creative with Social Media.
-Check out our Teacher Fundraising 101 guide for more.
+Check out our Fundraising Guide for Teachers for more.
 In the meantime, check out our four examples of Facebook posts that might work for you:

 1. Using a Deadline to Create Urgency